kanchitbajaj8070/QuestionBankSystem/README.md

 **Features**

--Users can add,delete ,edit objective,true/false and subjective question.
+- Users can add,delete ,edit objective,true/false and subjective question.

--Image based questions can also be added
+- Image based questions can also be added

--Users can signup and start storing questions
+- Users can signup and start storing questions

--Admin can set roles for new users
+- Admin can set roles for new users

--Paper are generated according to difficulty and category of question selected by users
+- Paper are generated according to difficulty and category of question selected by users

--Questions are randomized
+- Questions are randomized

 - Answer Keys are Also generated to avoid potential inconsistencies.

 **Tech Stack**

--JAVAFX

--MAVEN

--ORACLE

--JAVA

--FONTAWESOME
+- JAVAFX

+- MAVEN

+- ORACLE

+- JAVA

+- FONTAWESOME

--SCENE BUILDER
+- SCENE BUILDER

+- JDBC
+- JAVA CONCURRENCY

 **_SCREENSHOTS_**